Ridiculed crystal work wins Nobel for Israeli

 Scientists had previously thought solid matter had only two states -- crystalline, like diamonds, where atoms are arranged in rigid rows, and amorphous, like metals, with no particular order.
 Quasicrystalline matter offers a third possibility and opens the door to new kinds of materials for use in industry.

-Sometimes referred to as Shechtmanite in the discoverer's honor, hundreds of quasicrystals have been synthesized in laboratories.
+Sometimes referred to as Shechtmanite in the discoverer's honor, hundreds of quasicrystals have been synthesised in laboratories.
 Two years ago, scientists reported the first naturally occurring find of quasicrystals in eastern Russia.

 David Phillips, president of Britain's Royal Society of Chemistry, called them "quite beautiful."
 Interlocking arrays of stars, circles and floral shapes are typical.